Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Plantude COEX Vegan Tteokbokki - Seoul South Korea: A beautifully presented bowl of vegan tteokbokki, a popular Korean dish made from rice cakes, served in a creamy, plant-based sauce.
 The dish is garnished with a variety of toppings, including sautéed mushrooms, crispy fried onions, chopped green onions, and edible flowers, adding a colorful and artistic touch to the meal.
 The tteokbokki is served in a decorative blue and white patterned bowl, enhancing its visual appeal.
 This modern and elegant take on a traditional dish reflects the innovative vegan offerings at Plantude COEX in Seoul.

-Plantude is located on level B1 inside the COEX Mall (the same mall with the famous Starfield library).
+Plantude has two locations: #1: level B1 inside the COEX Mall (the same mall with the famous Starfield library) and #2: I’Park Mall in Yongsan.

 I got the white truffle tteokbokki.
-The location can be a bit hard to find.
+The location can be a bit hard to find at COEX.
 It’s on B1 floor next to Godiva.

 📍ALT.a (Itaewon)